Persper/drepo-gitlab/doc/development/testing_guide/review_apps.md

   [registry][cng-mirror-registry].
-1. Once all images are built, the Review App is deployed using [the official GitLab Helm chart][helm-chart] to the [`review-apps-ee` Kubernetes cluster on GCP][review-apps-ee]
+1. Once all images are built, the Review App is deployed using [the official GitLab Helm chart][helm-chart] to the [`review-apps-ce`][review-apps-ce] / [`review-apps-ee`][review-apps-ee] Kubernetes cluster on GCP.
-    - The actual scripts used to deploy the Review App can be found at [`scripts/review_apps/review-apps.sh`][review-apps.sh]
+    - The actual scripts used to deploy the Review App can be found at [`scripts/review_apps/review-apps.sh`][review-apps.sh].
     - These scripts are basically
-      [our official Auto DevOps scripts][Auto-DevOps.gitlab-ci.yml] where the default CNG images are overriden with the images built and stored in the [`CNG-mirror` project's registry][cng-mirror-registry].
+      [our official Auto DevOps scripts][Auto-DevOps.gitlab-ci.yml] where the default CNG images are overridden with the images built and stored in the [`CNG-mirror` project's registry][cng-mirror-registry].
     - Since we're using [the official GitLab Helm chart][helm-chart], this means you get a dedicated environment for your branch that's very close to what it would look in production.
-1. Once the `review` job succeeds, you should be able to use your Review App thanks to the direct link to it from the MR widget.
-The default username is `root` and its password can be found in the 1Password secure note named **gitlab-{ce,ee} Review App's root password** (note that there's currently [a bug where the default password seems to be overriden][password-bug]).
+1. Once the `review-deploy` job succeeds, you should be able to use your Review App thanks to the direct link to it from the MR widget.
+The default username is `root` and its password can be found in the 1Password secure note named **gitlab-{ce,ee} Review App's root password** (note that there's currently [a bug where the default password seems to be overridden][password-bug]).

 **Additional notes:**

 - The Kubernetes cluster is connected to the `gitlab-{ce,ee}` projects using [GitLab's Kubernetes integration][gitlab-k8s-integration].
 This basically allows to have a link to the Review App directly from the merge request widget.
-- The manual `stop_review` in the `test` stage can be used to stop a Review App manually, and is also started by GitLab once a branch is deleted.
+- If the Review App deployment fails, you can simply retry it (there's no need to run the [`review-stop`][gitlab-ci-yml] job first).
-- Review Apps are cleaned up regularly using a pipeline schedule that runs the [`scripts/review_apps/automated_cleanup.rb`][automated_cleanup.rb] script.
+- The manual [`review-stop`][gitlab-ci-yml] in the `test` stage can be used to stop a Review App manually, and is also started by GitLab once a branch is deleted.
-- If the Review App deployment fails, you can simply retry it (there's no need to run the `stop_review` job first).
+- A QA run is automatically started against the review app with the [`review-qa`][gitlab-ci-yml] job.
-- If you're unable to log in using the `root` username and password, you may encounter [this bug][password-bug].
-Stop the Review App via the `stop_review` manual job and then retry the `review` job to redeploy the Review App.
+- Review Apps are cleaned up regularly using a pipeline schedule that runs the [`schedule:review-cleanup`][gitlab-ci-yml] job.

 ## Frequently Asked Questions